Understanding Incremental Borrowing Rate

 The rate of interest that a lessee would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.

-When determining an IBR specific to a lease, there are some below mentioned key factors to consider in analysis:
+When determining an Incremental Borrowing Rate specific to a lease, there are some below mentioned key factors to consider in analysis:

 1. Lessee-specific Credit Risk: